Swapnaroop2001/AppleArrow/README.md

 ● Keep track of the remaining trials displayed on the label.
+If you run out of all trials the game will be over!

 ![image](https://github.com/Swapnaroop2001/AppleArrow/assets/75776020/bd2f6985-e5ec-41d5-9f00-0f1f23516559)

 ● Outcome Display:
 If the arrow hits the apple, you win!
-A congratulatory message may appear, and you proceed to replay the game.
+A congratulatory message may appear, and you proceed to Play the game again.

 ![image](https://github.com/Swapnaroop2001/AppleArrow/assets/75776020/3de48589-20ce-433d-97aa-4dbf75fb2e5b)

+## Contact Information
+I value your experience with Projectile Archer and am here to assist you.
+If you have any questions, or feedback, or encounter any issues, feel free to reach out to me. swapnaroop2001@gmail.com

+We appreciate your support and look forward to hearing from you!